Conservative voters in Iowa are open to moving on from Trump

 Questions around Trump's personality became a theme that emerged over several days of reporting in Sioux County and across the state, and not only among college students.
 People in northwestern Iowa want someone they can trust, that protects and supports their beliefs and makes them proud to be an American.

-With roughly a year left, until election day, many people said they will start paying more attention to the various candidates.
-Florida Governor Ron DeSantis, former UN Ambassador Nikki Haley and biotech entrepreneur Vivek Ramaswamy were names that Iowans mentioned in conversations.
+With roughly a year left until Election Day, many people said they will start paying more attention to the various candidates.
+Florida Gov. Ron DeSantis, former U.N.
+Ambassador Nikki Haley and biotech entrepreneur Vivek Ramaswamy were names that Iowans mentioned in conversations.

 Others were intrigued by independent candidate Robert F. Kennedy Jr. But one thing that almost all of the voters NPR spoke with had in common was a desire to prevent President Biden from spending another four years in office.